 - Install the appropriate version of VirtualBox for your host, accepting all defaults.

 - Install the extension pack.

-- Install Debian on it, using installation media downloaded from
+- Install the Raspberry Pi desktop on it, using installation media downloaded from

 - It's OK to accept most of the defaults proposed by the Debian installer

 - For the prebuilt image, I chose not to allocate a swap partition.
 This makes the image more compact, and with no web browser installed, 1GB ought to be enough memory to avoid swapping.